Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Numerical simulations

 Considering the size of the robots, the inner boundaries are set $0.5m$ away from the outer boundaries.
 The parameters in \eqref{e76} are set as $x_o=-10m,x_b=-9.5m,x_c=49.5m,x_f=50m;y_o{=}-15m,y_b{=}-14.5m,y_c{=}14.5m,y_f{=}15m$.
 In simulation figures, the inner and outer boundaries are represented by the solid line curves and the dashed line curves, respectively.

 Let $\alpha=4$, $\beta=0.5$.
-With the region-constrained formation controller \eqref{e102}, the trajectories of the robots are shown in Fig.\ref{fig_6}.
-Compared with Fig.\ref{fig_3}, it is obvious that the trajectories of the robots are restricted within the constrained region, which ensures the safety of the robots.
+With the region-constrained formation controller \eqref{e102}, the trajectories of the robots are shown in Figure \ref{fig_6}.
+Compared with Figure \ref{fig_3}, it is obvious that the trajectories of the robots are restricted within the constrained region, which ensures the safety of the robots.
 It is noted that the robots are not in the corresponding circular orbits at the end of the motion.
 If the robots still move in the desired circular orbits, they will collide with the region boundaries.
 At this time, the equality constraints and the region constraint are in conflict, which cannot be satisfied simultaneously.
 Thus, the robots violate their desired circular orbits owing to the existence of $F^{c,i}$.

-The formation control errors of mobile robots $||e_i(t)||$ are shown in Fig.\ref{fig_7}.
-It is clear that the formation control errors converge to 0 rapidly.
-Moreover, the input driving torques $U_{i}^{c,e}$ and $U_{i}^{c,i}$ of the left and right wheels of each robot are shown in Fig.\ref{fig_8}.
+Figure \ref{fig_7} shows the tracking errors $||e_i(t)||$ of robots.
+Clearly, the tracking errors converge to 0 rapidly.
+Moreover, the driving torques $U_{i}^{c,e}$ and $U_{i}^{c,i}$ of the left and right wheels of each robot are shown in Figure \ref{fig_8}.
 It is obvious that the inequality-constrained torques $U_{i}^{c,i}$ indicated by blue lines, are equal to zero except for a small time interval where the region constraint is not satisfied.

 Therefore, with the region constrained formation controller \eqref{e102}, the time-varying formation tracking control of the wheeled mobile robots with region constraint are achieved.